 2.6Conclusion

 We provide two algorithms to compute the primal and dual optima of a eHQP problem.
 Both are based on the HCOD.
-This decomposition is
+This decomposition is adapted to the hierarchical structure, which spare

 Algorithm 2 Dual eHQP of level k